puppetlabs/puppet-docs/source/puppet/3.7/reference/config_file_tagmail.markdown

 ## What is the Tagmail Report Processor?

-Puppet agent nodes can be configured to send reports to a puppet master server.
+Puppet agent nodes can be configured to send reports to a Puppet master server.
 The master will then use its configured [report processors][report]  to handle those reports.

 The `tagmail` report processor sends targeted emails to different admin users whenever certain resources are changed.